Ben Whitfield: Burton Albion

 On 18 June 2024, Whitfield agreed on a two-year deal with League One club Burton Albion.
 He said he was excited to play at a higher level than he had previously done in his career.
 On 3 February 2025, he rejoined Barrow on loan until the end of the 2024–25 season having scored three goals in 30 appearances for the "Brewers".
 He had found playing hard to come by after Gary Bowyer replaced Mark Robinson and Tom Hounsell as head coach.
-On 8 March, he provided his thrid assist of the season in a 2–0 home victory over Accrington Stanley, making five assists in the match, he was named on the EFL Team of the Week.
+On 8 March, he provided his third assist of the season in a 2–0 home victory over Accrington Stanley, making five assists in the match, he was named on the EFL Team of the Week.

 Return to Barrow

 On 3 February 2025, Whitfield returned to Barrow on a short-term loan.
 He scored two goals in 17 games for Barrow.

 On 22 August 2025, Whitfield signed permanently for Barrow, after Burton Albion terminated his contract.
+Eight days later, an incident occurred at half-time during Barrow's 1–0 at home to Fleetwood Town which resulted in Whitfield receiving a retrospective three match ban for violent conduct.
+Head coach Andy Whing said this was "very harsh".
+Whitfield ended the 2025–26 season with two goals in 32 games, as Barrow were relegated from League Two back into non-League.

+On 14 September 2026, Whitfield joined National League rivals Boreham Wood on a short-term loan, with manager Luke Garrard noting him as "a constant thorn in our side" as an opposition player.
+He scored on his debut for the Wood two days later, his winning goal at Scunthorpe United sending Boreham three points clear at the top of the table.